open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-1. Add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array.

-2. Set it's `.id` incrementally and it's `.description` to "Breakdown by year of implementation".
+1. Add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array, set its `.id` incrementally and its `.description` to "Breakdown by year of implementation".

+2. For each year:

-3. For each year of implementation, add a `BudgetBreakdown` object to the `budget.budgetBreakdowns.budgetBreakdown` array.
-For each object:
+a.
+Add a `BudgetBreakdown` object to the budget breakdowns' `.budgetBreakdown` array and set its `.id` incrementally.

-- Set the `.id` incrementally.
-- Set the `.description` to the year of implementation.

-4. For each year, map the amount and currency to the budget breakdown's `.amount`
+b.
+Map the year's start and end dates to `.period`

+c.
+Map the budget projection to `.amount`.
 ```json
 {
   "budget": {